 The Dalwood Spilstead Model is unique in its ability to provide a holistic and integrated approach to the needs of vulnerable families and “at risk” children.
 All services for both parents and children are provided under one service umbrella and from the one team.
 This enables maximum engagement with families and ensures optimal co-ordination and consistency of service delivery.

 The service was first established in 1978 as an extension of the Dalwood Children's Home which was created in the 1920s to support children from disadvantaged families.
 Between 1931 and 1989 over 1,000 children attended the Dalwood Children's Home for either short term or long term respite.
 The initial Day Care was added to specifically meet the educational and developmental needs of children in care under school age.

-The Dalwood Spilstead Early Intervention and Support Service now functions as a collaborative project between Northern Sydney Local Health District and the Spilstead Charitable Trusts.
-It is managed as a tertiary unit of the NSLHD Child and Family Health Service.
+The Dalwood Spilstead Early Years Intervention and Support Service now functions as a collaborative project between Northern Sydney Local Health District and the Spilstead Charitable Trusts.
+It is managed as a tertiary unit of the NSLHD Child Youth and Family Health Service.

-The "Spilstead Model" SM was developed in 2004 in an attempt to align the service wth world wide research and best practice.
-The model has been designed to maximise the benefits of the three primary evidence-based modes of intervention within a comprehensive and integrated centre-based approach.
+The "Spilstead Model" SM was developed in 2004 in an attempt to align the service with world wide research and best practice.
+The model has been designed to maximize the benefits of the three primary evidence-based modes of intervention within a comprehensive and integrated centre-based approach.
 The SM combines parent support and professional home visiting with parent-child attachment interventions while also providing a multi-disciplinary centre-based early childhood development program.